Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 Finally, we fix the integral structure on $T$ and $\Upsilon$ as follows.
-Given a rational point $P$ of $T$, we say it is \emph{integral} if every vertex of the embedded $1$-complex $\Upsilon_P \subset \Sigma$ lies on an integral lattice point of $\Sigma.$ Similarly, a rational point $Q \in \Upsilon$ is integral if its image in $T\times \Sigma$ is integral.
+Given a rational point $P$ of $T$, we say it is \emph{integral} if every vertex of the embedded $1$-complex $\Upsilon_P \subset \Sigma$ lies on an integral lattice point of $\Sigma.$ Note that the process is not circular: the lattice structure on the target $\Sigma$ is unambiguous\footnote{Said differently, a $1$-complex is integral if all its vertices are integral.
+A point of $T$ is integral if the vertices of the universal $1$-complex above it is integral}.
+Similarly, a rational point $Q \in \Upsilon$ is integral if its image in $T\times \Sigma$ is integral.
 One can check that this definition of integral points in each cone $\sigma$ of $T$ is compatible with the usual notion of integral structure, i.e. it is the restriction of a lattice in the ambient rational vector space.
 It follows from our definition that the map $\Upsilon \rightarrow T$ is flat and reduced.

-\begin{remark} Given any point $P$ of $\mathsf T$, we obtain two $1$-complexes associated to this point.
-First, since we can identify points of $\mathsf T$ and $|\mathsf T|$, we have the $1$-complex $G_P$ associated to this point.
+\begin{remark} Given any point $P$ of $T$, we obtain two $1$-complexes associated to this point.
+First, since we can identify points of the topological realization of $T$ with the points $|T|$, we have the $1$-complex $G_P$ associated to this point.
 Second, we can take the fiber $\Upsilon_P$ of the map $\Upsilon \rightarrow T$.
 It follows from the construction that there is a map

 which is a refinement of polyhedral sets, obtained by adding $2$-valent vertices along edges.
 We will refer to the vertices of $\Upsilon_P$ that are not present in $G_P$ as \textit{tube vertices}, and these will play an important role in our definition of stability.